lglantz/blocks/README.md

 ### Using Blocks

-If you just want to use Blocks styles, you can copy the blocks.css file along with the fonts/ and svgs/ folders.
+If you just want to use Blocks styles, you can copy the `blocks-base/dist/blocks.css` file along with the fonts/ and svgs/ folders.

 To include Blocks as a node module, add the following to your `package.json`, ending in whichever [version tag](https://github.com/floored/blocks/tags) you want:
 ```